-Students wanting to meet with a counselor should stop by the third floor of Saint Joseph Hall, 985 Madison Avenue, during office hours.
+Students wanting to meet with a counselor should stop by the office at 1006 Madison Avenue during office hours.
 The initial screening session typically lasts about 10 minutes; crises situations are based on the student's needs.

 The Counseling Center generally operates on an appointment basis.
 Students appointments are usually available within one week.
 After the initial appointment, the counselor and student collaborate to determine the best subsequent course of action.
 During a crisis, any student is encouraged to go to the Counseling Center.